 - 1 cup water

-- 1 tbsp mellow white miso paste (optional, but recommended)
+- 1 tablespoon mellow white miso paste (optional, but recommended)

-- 1 tsp tapioca starch or arrowroot starch (optional, but recommended)
+- 1 teaspoon tapioca starch or arrowroot starch (optional, but recommended)

 - Fresh parsley